 - Tax Evasion - criminal gangs make up to £35k a week by selling dozens of fashionable breeds - RSPCA.

-- Our PAWS policy document was created in 2016 and delivered to Government and 10 Downing Street.
+- Our PAWS policy document was delivered to Government and 10 Downing Street in April 2016.

 - PAWS provides further suggested steps to improve and fully enforce Animal Welfare Law (AWL).